MLaurenzo/java_refactoring_kata/README.md

         Assert.assertEquals(0, Double.compare(1.50, CurrencyExchanger.exchange(2)));
     }
 ```
-There is only one test which ensure the exchange rate is 1 dollar for 0.75 euro.
+There is only one test which ensures the exchange rate is 1 dollar for 0.75 euro.
-Before changing the code, make sure the test pass.
+Before changing the code, make sure the test passes.

 ### Task 1
 Objectives: